ttdoucet/ttdoucet.github.io/nightingale/index.md

 Thou wast not born for death, immortal bird,
 &nbsp;&nbsp;
-no heavy generations tread thee down.
+no hungry generations tread thee down.
 The voice I hear this passing night was heard
 &nbsp;&nbsp;
 in ancient days by Emperor and Clown,
 perhaps the selfsame song that found a path
 &nbsp;&nbsp;
-through the sad heart of Ruth, where sick for home
+through the sad heart of Ruth, when sick for home
 &nbsp;&nbsp;
 she stood in tears amid the alien corn;
 The same that oftimes hath